shaswattejankar/product-category-api-spring-boot/README.md

 It implements basic **CRUD operations** for both products and categories while showcasing server-side pagination and a one-to-many relationship between categories and products.

-The application was developed as part of an assessment evaluation task and demonstrates the ability to build RESTful APIs using Spring Boot.
+The application was developed as part of an assessment evaluation task (Nimap Infotech) and demonstrates the ability to build RESTful APIs using Spring Boot.

 ---